Board of Directors & Staff

 Before entering the priesthood, Father worked as an Energy Economist at Texaco.
 He continued his work in the energy industry for nearly 20 years at Cambridge Energy Research Associates, now part of IHN Global.
 Much of Father’s academic research has studied the intersection of energy and environmental issues.

 Father’s service to people with disabilities began early in his youth when his youngest sister, Judith, was born with Down Syndrome.
-Her influence steered him into many forms of service at the Arc of Monmouth where he now serves on the Board of Trustees and was recently awarded the Countess Buxhoeveden Award, the Arc’s highest honor for those who support its mission.
+Her influence steered him into many forms of service at the Arc of Monmouth where he served as Board President from 2018 to 2020 and was awarded the Countess Buxhoeveden Award, the Arc’s highest honor for those who support its mission.

 In addition to serving on the board of XSB and the Arc of Monmouth, Father has also served as a trustee of Canisius College, LeMoyne College, Loyola Blakefield Academy and Cristo Rey of Baltimore.

-Currently, Father Hilton is serving as the administrator of St. Joseph’s parish in Hillsborough, NJ and is a visiting professor of economics at Rutgers.
+Currently, Father Hilton is pastor of St. Joseph’s parish in Hillsborough, NJ and is a visiting professor of economics at Rutgers.

 In 2017, Breandan Ward joined Xavier Society for the Blind’s Board of Directors.
 Breandan was born in County Monaghan, Ireland and graduated from University College Dublin in 1999 with an honors degree in Commerce in French.
 He started his career at Goldman Sachs in London and subsequently joined Morgan Stanley where he held various leadership roles in their London and New York offices.